Wall-crossing of universal Brill-Noether classes: Normal crossing stratification categories and blowups

 because $|(f\colon \gamma\to \beta,(g_1,g_2)\Aut(f))| = |\Aut(f)|/|\Aut(g_1,g_2)|$.
 From there, we have that

 and the result follows. \end{proof} Next, we apply the above to obtain a self-intersection formula. \begin{corollary} Let $f\colon \alpha\to \beta$, then

-\end{corollary} The latter will be used to prove the following GRR formula for the total Chern class (deduced from the usual one, involving the Chern character). \begin{proposition}[GRR for the total Chern class] Let $f\colon \alpha\to \beta$ be a morphism and let $\F$ be an element in the $K$-theory of $ X_\alpha$ with rational coefficients.
+\end{corollary} The latter will be used to prove the following Grothendieck-Riemann-Roch formula for the total Chern class (deduced from the usual one, involving the Chern character). \begin{proposition}[Grothendieck-Riemann-Roch for the total Chern class] Let $f\colon \alpha\to \beta$ be a morphism and let $\F$ be an element in the $K$-theory of $ X_\alpha$ with rational coefficients.
 Then